They say a great player can play anywhere

-No goals on Day 1, but they were flying in on Day 2!
+No goals on Day One, but they were flying in on Day Two!
 Great goals they were too: Agyemang-Badu’s box-busting team goal, Kwadwo Asamoah’s crafty back-post header (he’s only 5’8”), graceful Eto’o-like precision from Tresor Mputu, and the colossal Seydou Keita’s dramatic last gasp winner for Mali.

 This was an absorbing contest.
 Ghana boss James Kwesi Appiah chose to start the finest African midfielder of his generation, Kwadwo Asamoah, at left back (he’s in the generation after Yaya’s).
 I was shaking my head.
 At Juventus, Antonio Conte usually deploys him to great effect as a marauding wing-back, with three centre-halves behind him, but Appiah was asking him to play on the left of a flat back four.

 But what a full-back he turned out to be, bursting into the box and teeing up Agyemang-Badu for the opening goal.
 Juventus fans have seen that goal before.
 Then he scored from a corner early in the second half.
 A goal and an assist from full-back for Asamoah.
 They say a great player can play anywhere.

 Agyemang-Badu played higher up the pitch than I’d expected and looked a goal-threat throughout.
 Behind him, Derek Boateng was ponderous, and DRC’s Youssouf Mulumbu had a firm grip on midfield.
 Look for Anthony Annan to start Ghana’s next match in place of Boateng.

 DR Congo were fearless and strong.
 This team just doesn’t know when it’s beaten and could go very far in this tournament on today’s showing.
 They failed to qualify for the last three tournaments, but they’re still two-time African champions and their players look assured of their own pedigree.